Complete yoga mat reviews: how to choose the right mat

 If you want something huge, Manduka also makes a giant square version at 78″ by 78″.
 We review the Manduka PRO Squared here.
 Keep in mind that you won’t want to lug this around to your daily yoga class.
 This is more for keeping at home.

 Speaking of traveling, if you want a mat that is very portable, nothing beats the Manduka EKO SuperLite.
 This mat folds up small enough to fit into a purse!
 Of course, the portability comes at the cost of thickness, as this mat is only 1.5 mm thick.
 However, if you want the smallest yoga mat for traveling or special occasions, you might want to give this one a try.
+If you want to explore more foldable yoga mats, check out our review of the best foldable yoga mats.

 Material and construction